General GLA Questions:

 Will I get high school credit?

-Students' ability to get academic credit varies from school to school.
+GLA programs are available to all high school students, including incoming freshmen and outgoing seniors (including those who just graduated!).
+However, students' ability to get academic credit varies from school to school.
 In instances where students can receive credit, GLA will attempt to work with the student in meeting his/her necessary requirements.
 However, due to the nature of GLA programming, it is not always possible.

 Will attending a GLA program help me get into college?